-If you were speeding not in excess in a school zone, municipal lane, highway, road, etc., you will still face a three-demerit point punishment, although the fine will be considerably less.
-Keep in mind that excessive speeding could see you get charged under the criminal code, especially if you caused harm to another person.
+If you were speeding, but not excessively, in a school zone, municipal lane, highway, road, et cetera, you will still face a three-demerit point punishment, although the fine will be considerably less.
+Keep in mind that excessive speeding could see you get charged under the Criminal Code, especially if you caused harm to another person.

 If you are found guilty of speeding, whether under criminal or provincial law, then your insurance premiums will definitely go up.
 It is also likely that your license will be suspended, especially if you are charged under the Criminal Code.
 You could also see your vehicle being impounded at cost to you.

 As you can see, speeding, especially excessive speeding is treated quite harshly by the law.
 Do yourself a favour, slow down.

 If you have been issued a traffic ticket for speeding you may want to consult a lawyer.
 If you have been charged under the Criminal Code of Canada, contact a lawyer as soon as possible.

 Speeding Tickets 101 - Nova Scotia

 Speeding tickets - what they cost beyond the fine